 Super Midsized Jets, an Underutilized Class of Corporate Jets

 Over the next few articles I am going to be examining each private jet class that we utilize in the charter industry.
 These classifications have developed over time in order to group aircraft of similar size and capability so that we are better able to find the right equipment for the flight.
-The traditional classifications from small to large are: Light, Mid, Supermid and large.
-However, new classifications have been added in the last several years, such as the Very Light Jet category of 4 passenger air taxi style jets like the Phenom 100, and the premium, or long range large jet, like the Global Express, capable of flying 13+ hours.
-Lately a few light jets have been classified as super light jets, a confusing category as it sounds like it is going to be lighter and smaller than a light, but it actually includes some aircraft that have a longer range than the traditional light jet, or are slightly smaller than the traditional mid.
+The traditional classifications from small to large are Light, Mid, Super midsize and Large.
+However, new classifications have been added in the last several years, such as the Very Light Jet category of 4 passenger air taxi style jets like the Phenom 100, and the premium, or long-range large jet, like the Global Express, capable of flying 13+ hours.
+Lately, a few light jets have been classified as super light jets, a confusing category as it sounds like it is going to be lighter and smaller than a light jet, but it actually includes some aircraft that have a longer range than the traditional light jet or are slightly smaller than the traditional mid.
 As you can see as new aircraft are developed and new technology utilized, there will be new classifications added as well.
 We will soon see ultra long range light jets that can fly 5 or 6 hours.
 Where will they be classified!

 I have touched on the most popular aircraft in this category, but there are a few more worth mentioning.
 The Hawker 1000 is a rare aircraft, of which only 52 were made.
-Most of these were utilized by Netjets, and are known for having been flown very hard.
-These days they are used by several floating fleet operators, and offer good oneway pricing.
+Most of these were utilized by NetJets, and are known for having been flown very hard.
+These days they are used by several floating fleet operators and offer good one-way pricing.
 The Hawker 4000 replaced the 1000 but with a slightly larger cabin, it borders on large jet status.
-The Falcon 2000 with its limited range, is also a large jet that slips down into the Super mid class, as well as the G350, which replaced the GIII and is for all practical purposes a large jet as well.
+The Falcon 2000 with its limited range, is also a large jet that slips down into the Super midsize class, as well as the G350, which replaced the GIII and is for all practical purposes a large jet as well.

-Many of the aircraft in the Super Mid categories are very popular, and are seeing good usage.
+Many of the aircraft in the Super Mid categories are very popular and are seeing good usage.
 They are mostly newer aircraft, which always adds to their popularity, and most offer a good cabin seating capacity.
 However, I do feel that this class is under-utilized.
 The group offers so much in range and luxury, while still offering a fantastic range and price.
 They are popular for coast to coast flights in the US, and inter European flights.
-But many of them have intercontinental range, if a fuel stop is acceptable.
+But many of them have an intercontinental range if a fuel stop is acceptable.
 On shorter flights when a midsize jet would work, they offer extra breathing room for just a slight upgrade.
-They bridge a much needed gap between the mid and large categories.
+They bridge a much-needed gap between the mid and large categories.